MIM students are required to carry out an internship before graduating.

 - Career Day yearly organized at the University

 - Personal career counseling

-- Online open offers published by the Job Guidance Office
+- Online open offers published by the Job Guidance Office or International Mobility office

 - Support in the writing of a cover letter and CV for applying for an internship